pablogila/CrystalReader/README.md

 ## For **.cif** files

-`cr_cif.py` uses the same folder structure as before, but the files to read are set with the variables `data_cif` and `data_cifE`; their current values are `cc-2-out.cif` and `cc-2_Efield-out.cif`.
+`cr_cif.py` uses the same folder structure as before, but the files to read are set with the variables `data_cif`; its default value is `cc-2-out.cif`.

-The program iterates over this set of files and writes the relevant info to an `out_cif.csv`, containing the following data:
+The program iterates over this set of files and writes the relevant info to an **out_cif.csv**, containing the following data:
 * name of the parent folder, in **xxx-xxx-xxx-xxx** format
 * symmetry_space_group_name_H_M from the normal cif
 * symmetry_space_group_name_H_M from the Efield cif